-Derby fan Ed Wood breaks the world record time for visiting every English league ground
+Derby fan Ed Wood breaks world record time for visiting every league ground

 Completing 'the 93' is something that often takes even the most die-hard of fans years to complete.

-But one supporter has managed to squeeze a visit to every Football League stadium in England in just over six months.
+But one supporter has managed to visit every Football League stadium in England in just over six months.

 On Saturday - 22,000 miles and 189 days later - Derby County fan Ed Wood reached his final ground, League One Rochdale's Crown Oil Arena.

-You would have thought the previous Guinness World Record - which includes all 92 English Football League grounds plus Berwick Rangers (who were on the itinerary when the original world record was set in 1969) - of 237 days would be hard to beat.
+You would have thought the previous Guinness World Record - which includes all 92 English Football League grounds plus Berwick Rangers [who were on the itinerary when the original world record was set in 1969] - of 237 days would be hard to beat.

 But Ed shaved 48 days off the last mark.
 So was it simply luck, or skill?

-"It takes a lot of planning" said the 51-year-old, who now lives in Leeds.
+"It takes a lot of planning," said the 51-year-old, who lives in Leeds.
 "I did a practice run in 2015-16.
 I looked at the fixtures, and tried to understand how and why they move.

 "Very few League One and League Two matches get moved, so you know these will take place on a Saturday and Tuesday.

 "The rest fit around this, with television changes and fixture rearrangements.
-The games on TV I usually know I'm going to.
+The games on TV, I usually know I'm going to.

 "There's been some luck.
-Newport v Barnet was played on a Tuesday night following a previous postponement with no other games on that night, and my final match [Rochdale v Oxford] was rescheduled thanks to the FA Cup."
+Newport v Barnet was played on a Tuesday night following a previous postponement with no other games on that night, and my final match [Rochdale v Charlton] was rescheduled thanks to the FA Cup."

 'I wanted to break the cycle'

-Wood has held the record before in the 1991-92 season, but said he was inspired to try and reclaim it by tragedy.
+Wood has held the record before in the 1991-92 season, but said he was inspired to try to reclaim it.

-"The biggest reason to do this again was due to my dad dying in 2014," he said.
+"The biggest reason to do this again was my dad dying in 2014," he said.
 "I didn't just want to work, retire and die.
 I was working hard and just wanted to break the cycle.
-Wake-up, work hard, and bed - that was my routine.
+Wake up, work hard, and bed - that was my routine.

 "I felt I could get more out of it this time.
 It would be a new experience and would re-energise me.

-"I was given challenges by some friends, including: going to a match with someone who has the same name, having a selfie with a chairman, and get in the changing rooms - I didn't get them all done but it made it fun."
+"I was given challenges by some friends, including: going to a match with someone who has the same name, having a selfie with a chairman, and getting into the changing rooms - I didn't get them all done but it made it fun."

 Tour highlights

-As you would expect there have been many memories created on the tour, but from grounds to fans, which ones stood out for Ed?
+As you would expect, there have been many memories created on the tour, but from grounds to fans, which ones stood out for Ed?

 The best match